Joachim Kuczynski, 24 October 2023

 :

-Up to now the probabilities of up state and down state
+Up to now the probabilities of up state

 have not occured.
 Many times that leads to the argument that these probabilities do not influence the option value.
 But that is not true.
 The expected value of the state